 Regardless of the weight, the lubricant is still oil.
 You know, that evil oil we’re all supposed to hate.
 Guess what?
 Politicians not only love it, they live on it!
 They crave it!

-Wind power is just more hot air and solar power is hot rays and ethanol is hot gas.
-But oil money - cold, hard cash - subsidizes all of those hot Sham-I-am “technologies.”
+Wind power is just more hot air, and solar power is hot rays, and ethanol is hot gas.
+But the real energy — oil and, most notably, natural gas — subsidizes all of those hot Sham-I-am “technologies.”
 The ship of state runs on crude.
 And crudely, I might add.

 Like drunken sailors, the politicians and regulators and politicos and cronies and phonies are steering the ship called California into “le naufrage” - shipwreck.
 But, as their sun sinks slowly in the West, their narcissistic mania for being the center of attention and in the spotlight now works against them.
 The light of truth is dawning: like vampires at dawn, the overpaid hacks are turning tail and hiding like the cowards they are.